vitiral/trfl/README.md

 able to recover the filesystem (although some space may be lost on that cycle).

 Data is written, filling up one sector at a time.
-The sector starts off as "cleared" (all bits set to 1), and therefore has flags `uninitialized=true, notRoot=true, firstGCRunning=true`.
+The sector starts off as "cleared" (all bits set to 1), and therefore has flags `initialized=true, notRoot=true, firstGCRunning=true`.
 Likewise, the sector's `freeBitmap` is all set to 1, indicating all 64 byte slots are "free".